vncg/react-admin/docs/Inputs.md

 ![SelectArrayInput](./img/select-array-input.gif)

-**Note**: You **must** add a `<Resource>` for the reference resource - react-admin needs it to fetch the reference data.
+**Note**: You **must** add a `<Resource>` for the reference resource - vn-kooch-react-admin needs it to fetch the reference data.
 You can omit the list prop in this reference if you want to hide it in the sidebar menu.

 ```js
 <Admin dataProvider={myDataProvider}>